-- Admissions by the Division of Graduate Studies at Jackson State University with a minimum grade point average of 3.0 on a 4.0 scale; - 2.
-Satisfactory performance on the Graduate Record Examination or equivalent test. - 3.
-Promise for successful academic achievement at the doctoral level. - For international students, indication of adequate financial support and satisfactory performance on TOEFL demonstrating oral and written proficiency. - 5.
-Three letters of recommendation. - Substantive statement of proposed research within one of the Department's areas of concentration. - When applicable, a description of professional experience and/or samples of previous scholarly works. - A personal interview with a departmental faculty when practical.
+- For international students, indication of adequate financial support and satisfactory performance on TOEFL demonstrating oral and written proficiency. - 5.
+Three letters of recommendation. - Substantive statement of proposed research within one of the Program's areas of concentration. - When applicable, a description of professional experience and/or samples of previous scholarly works. - 8.
+A personal interview with a faculty when practical.